Clinician Quality Academy

 The BC Patient Safety & Quality Council provides significant funding to support the program as part of its mandate to support education and capacity building for quality across the province.
 However, a registration fee of $1,995 plus GST will be charged for all program participants.
 Participants will also be responsible for their own travel and accommodation costs for the residency sessions, which are all held in Vancouver.

 We’ll continue delivering the Quality Academy and clinicians are also welcome to apply for that program.
-The Clinician Quality Academy simply features content and a delivery format that have been specifically tailored to clinicians.
+The Clinician Quality Academy simply features content and a delivery format that have been specifically tailored to clinicians and clinical/administrative leadership dyads.

 Learn about the program’s aim and curriculum.

 Yes, all participants must have a quality improvement project as part of the Clinician Quality Academy.
-The leading of a project gives participants the opportunity to apply the knowledge that is explored in the residency sessions in a real-world situation.
+Leading a project gives participants the opportunity to apply the knowledge that is explored in the residency sessions in a real-world situation.
 Graduates then have the confidence to know they can apply the skills from the Clinician Quality Academy once the program ends.
+Dyad participants will apply learning on a shared improvement project.

 The scope of the project is flexible, and should give you an opportunity to apply the skills and knowledge gained during the program.
 See the quality project criteria for more information.